rketchum169/RealFormComponent/README.md

 Within the `ContactForm.js` you can edit the `placeholder` prop apart of the `TextArea` component.
 The `placeholder` will change what's displayed.
 The text area component is a larger text input.

 `<TextArea placeholder="Enter any important notes here" />`

+### CSS

+The css file is at your full disposal to adjust however you would like.

+### Saving to Database

+Because the amount of customization at your finger-tips the submit function is at your full disposal on how you would like to use.

+`<button type="Submit" value="Submit" onChange={alert("Input your onchange function here")>SUBMIT</button>`

+This form component is more to just get you quickly started on a form for your project.

+### Summary

+Make this form your own by duplicating elements within `ContactForm.js` Everyone always needs something different so make sure this form conforms to your needs!

+### Questions?

+Please feel free to contact me through GitHub if you run into a problema and we can work on the solution together!

+<iframe src="https://giphy.com/embed/xT9IgKwOGmTDn4TaRq" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>